Proteolytic Regulation Of Epithelial Sodium Channels By Urokinase Plasminogen Activator: Cutting Edge And Cleavage Sites

 Digital Object Identifier (DOI)

 Ji, Hong Long; Zhao, Runzhen; Komissarov, Andrey A.; Chang, Yongchang; Liu, Yongfeng; and Matthay, Michael A., "Proteolytic Regulation Of Epithelial Sodium Channels By Urokinase Plasminogen Activator: Cutting Edge And Cleavage Sites" (2015).
-Neurobiology.
+Translational Neuroscience.
 64.